Don't let your employment status dictate how much you enjoy the holidays. This is a time for happiness, family and friends, and delicious food!

 Instead, tell them about a few companies and opportunities you're excited about.
 Focus on your little wins like having a great informational interview with someone from one of your target companies.
 Convey your enthusiasm for finding a new job opportunity.
 It'll make you feel uplifted, and it gives you the opportunity to talk about your job search in a positive way.

 What makes you laugh out loud, even when no one is in the room?
 What songs make you want to get up and dance, even when people are looking?
 Find those little things that make you happy, and pepper them in throughout your day.
 There's honestly nothing better than a good laugh.

 Distract yourself with positivity—and don't feel bad about taking a "Happy Break" every once and awhile.
 It will help keep you in balance.

 Struggling with your job search this holiday season?
-Work It Daily can help!
-Join our career growth club today!
+We're here for you!